[Terraform] Refer to resource information described in different tfstate

 When building infrastructure with Terraform,

-if you have multiple environments (springboard/production/development, etc.),
+if you have multiple environments (such as a jump host, production, and development),

-If you separate tfstate,
+When you split tfstate,

-you may want to refer to
+you may want to reference

 ■When to use it